Radiologic Technologist Visa Sponsorship Jobs in Louisiana

 Which companies sponsor visas for radiologic technologists in Louisiana?

 The most active sponsors for radiologic technologists in Louisiana are large integrated health systems, including Ochsner Health, LCMC Health, Willis-Knighton Medical Center, and Our Lady of the Lake Regional Medical Center.
-These organizations operate multiple facilities across the state and have established HR infrastructure for H-1B and employment-based immigration petitions, making them more consistent sponsors than smaller independent clinics or outpatient imaging centers.
+These organizations operate multiple facilities across the state and have established HR infrastructure for H-1B visa and employment-based immigration petitions, making them more consistent sponsors than smaller independent clinics or outpatient imaging centers.

 Which visa types are most common for radiologic technologist roles in Louisiana?